robbybinsar/Konservasi_ANJ/Biodiversity_entry/README.md

 ## Update Baseline Kehati

-`update_baseline_kehati.R` is a R script that have the function as readline prompt to interactively insert biodiversity data with R console.
+`update_baseline_kehati.R` is an R script that have the function as readline prompt to interactively insert biodiversity data with R console.
 The output of the data inserted will be exported to a designated xlsx file.

 1. `readData_fauna <- function(UM, bulan)` and `readData_flora <- function(UM, bulan)`these function require 2 arguments: